-Suncica Milosevic, Ajla Aksamija
+Suncica Milosevic1, Ajla Aksamija1

-University of Massachusetts, Amherst, MA
+1University of Massachusetts, Amherst, MA

 ABSTRACT: Preservation of historically significant buildings is essential to sustaining cultural heritage and history, but current preservation processes for such structures do not require stringent energy performance criteria.
 As a result, little research has been done on quantifiable methods for sustainable historic preservation, while striving to maintain the building's original design integrity.
 This paper presents a case study on facade performance for Spomen Dom (translating to "Remembrance Home"), a Brutalist civic building located in Montenegro, once part of the former Yugoslavia.
 This research was conducted to determine and analyze the building's original design features, to assess the building's current physical state and to investigate thermal/moisture performance of the building skin.
-The purpose was to evaluate building's current performance compared to original design intent, and to propose renovation strategies that would improve the building's performance, while striving to maintain the integrity of original design of the exterior enclosure.
+The purpose was to evaluate building's performance, while striving to maintain the integrity of original design of the exterior enclosure.
 Though a single case study, methodology presented here can be widely applied to analyze performance and encourage sustainable retrofitting of historically significant buildings.